thomasheyenbrock/react-cross-platform-cli/README.md

 npm install -g react-cross-platform-cli
 ```

+The recommended package manager is `yarn`.
+If you don't have it installed, you can let the CLI do it for you.
+If you don't want to use yarn, the CLI will go on using `npm` as package manager.

-The CLI uses `yarn` as package manager.
-You can either install `yarn` manually or let the CLI do this for you.
-(In the future this CLI shall also work using native `npm` instead of `yarn`.)
+The CLI uses `react-native-cli` to initialize the application.
+You can either install `react-native-cli` manually or let the CLI do this for you.

 ## Usage